LordEidi/wombag/README.md

 ## Contribution ##

-If you know JavaScript and would like to help out, send us a note.
+If you know Go (or a bit of Angular for a nifty Web Frontend) and would like to help out, send us a note.
 There is still much work to be done on **Wombag**.

-## Dependencies ##

-For now, have a look at the package.json file.

 ## License ##